dchosnek/ansible-vmware-nutanix/README.md

 ansible-playbook create-vmware-cluster.yml -e "@cluster_wasp.yml"
 ```

-I have encrypted the username and password in the cluster variable files.
+I have encrypted the username and password in the cluster variable files in this repo.
 You an replace those with plain text copies of your username and password.
-If you choose to also encrypt your variables, you'll need to add the `--ask-vault-pass` argument to the end of the above command.
+If you choose to also encrypt your variables read the `Vault` section below.

 ## Files in this repo